-Higher Ed DigiTAL(ES) is a new series on career advice for digital marketers and communicators working in higher education.
+Higher Ed DigiTAL(ES) is a series on career advice for digital marketers and communicators working in higher education.
 Expect tips, tricks, tools and tales collected through a decade helping your higher ed colleagues learn and grow in their digital career.

 In search of the optimal experience at your next higher education marketing conference